MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/send-proactive-messages.md

 To send notifications using proactive messaging, ensure your users have a clear path to take common actions based on your notification.
 Ensure users have a clear understanding of why they've received a notification.
 Good notification messages generally include the following:

-* What happened: A clear indication of what happened to cause the notification.
+* What happened - A clear indication of what happened to cause the notification.
-* What was the result: It must be clear what item was updated to cause the notification.
+* What was the result - It must be clear what item was updated to cause the notification.
-* Who or what triggered it: Who or what took action that caused the notification to be sent.
+* Who or what triggered it - Who or what took action that caused the notification to be sent.
-* What can users do in response: Make it easy for your users to take actions based on your notifications.
+* What can users do in response - Make it easy for your users to take actions based on your notifications.
-* How can users opt-out: Provide a path for users to opt-out of other notifications.
+* How can users opt-out - Provide a path for users to opt-out of other notifications.

 To send messages to a large group of users, for example to your organization, proactively install your app using Graph.